mjfrigaard/sharing-your-work/manuscript/04chapter.md

         └── no-really-final.docx
 ```

 This is the inevitable progression of a document that requires collaboration ***and*** iteration.
 Revision features are great when we're using a single file, and that file should not be altered until changed have been approved/rejected.
 But what about all the supporting files that are needed to create that report or analysis in our Word documents?
-Every project we've ever worked on required more than a single Word document.
+Every project or product we've ever worked on required more than a single Word document.

 ![](images/04-version-control-vs-track-changes.png)